Developing a new Module

 pos-cli modules push --email <your partner portal email>

 We will ask for your password to authenticate.
 If successful, the content of the modules/<machine name> directory will be zipped (and stored in the tmp directory if you would like to review it).
-It will include all directories, allowing you to include source code for your frontend assets, for example, or generators to make it easier to use your module.
+The archive includes your pos-module.json so the Marketplace can register the module's dependencies, along with all other directories — allowing you to include source code for your frontend assets, for example, or generators to make it easier to use your module.

 All Partner Portal users who have at least one instance using your module will be notified by email about a new release.